 Top FIFA ranking teams like Spain, Argentina, France and England enter the 2026 FIFA World Cup as one of the leading contenders to win the tournament.
 It is definitely a big discussion with strong competition for the FIFA World Cup 2026.
 Who will win?

-Who holds the most World Cup goals record?
+Who holds the record for the most World Cup goals?

 Miroslav Klose with 16 (Germany, 2002-2014).